vivekkoya/Web-Server-Honeypot/README.md

 ```
 ## Notes

 Working with the configuration after stopping a VM instance was a trouble since the VM would take on new external IP addresses each time the instance was stopped and started.
-This required changing the commands manually to accomadate the change in IP addresses.
+This required changing the commands manually to accomodate the change in IP addresses.